soumik12345/dreambooth-keras/README.md

 ## Steps to perform DreamBooth training using the codebase

-1. Install the pre-requisites: `pip install -r requirements.txt`.
+1. You can install the library using `pip install git+https://github.com/soumik12345/dreambooth-keras.git`

 2. You first need to choose a class to which a unique identifier is appended.
 This repository codebase was tested using `sks` as the unique idenitifer and `dog` as the class.